Paul-F7/cv-sudokusolver/README.md

 | **PyTorch** | Deep learning framework powering the neural networks |
 | **YOLOv8 (Ultralytics)** | State-of-the-art object detection and image classification |
 | **OpenCV** | Image preprocessing, thresholding, and cell extraction |

-### Why YOLOv8?

-YOLO (You Only Look Once) performs detection in a single forward pass through the network, making it fast enough for real-time applications.
-The v8 architecture from Ultralytics provides an excellent balance of accuracy and speed, with built-in support for both object detection (locating the grid) and classification (reading digits).

-### Why Constraint Propagation + Backtracking?

-Pure brute force would need to check up to 9^81 combinations.
-Constraint propagation dramatically reduces this by eliminating impossible values early.
-Most cells get resolved without any guessing, and backtracking only kicks in for the truly ambiguous cases.
-This makes the solver both correct (guaranteed to find a solution) and fast (typically milliseconds).